kratman/LICHEM_QMMM/tests/README.md

 ### LICHEM: A QMMM interface for polarizable force fields

-###Test suite
+### Test suite

-This directory will contain calculations for testing the LICHEM wrappers, efficiency, and accuracy.
+This directory contains calculations for testing the LICHEM wrappers, efficiency, and accuracy.

+Tests are performed for pairs of QM and MM wrappers.

+'''
+user:$ ./runtests Ncpus QMPackage MMPackage
+'''

+A dry run can be performed to check packages without perfoming the calculations.

+'''
+user:$ ./runtests Ncpus QMPackage MMPackage Dry
+'''

+### Notes

+The test suite requires python 2.7 or higher.

+The test suite is not compatable with python 3.0 or higher.